NanoFocus-AG/NFSensor-API/docs/NFSensorAPIManual.md

 Purpose:
 * triggers state transition from Acquisition to Idle
 * with this function user can cancel current acquisition phase
-* function returns immediately, due to internal processing a synchronisation of sensor state is advisable before program flow execution
+* function returns immediately, due to internal processing a synchronisation of sensor state is advisable before program flow continuation

 Parameters: